contaware/git-docs-notes/README.md

   - The `-i` option opens a file where all commits are listed, with the leading command you decide the fate of each commit.
 To re-order the commits move them in the list, to change the commit messages use **reword**, **squash** is to meld into the previous listed commit and **drop** is self-explanatory.
   - By default a rebase will put the rebased commits into a single linear branch.
 With `--rebase-merges` the branching structure is preserved.

-- Interrupt a rebase process and try to reconstruct the pre-rebase state:
+- Interrupt a rebase process and reconstruct the pre-rebase state:

   ```
   git rebase --abort